-This is a simple one, but you would be surprised at how many online vendors haven’t gotten on board.
+This is simple, but you would be surprised how many online vendors haven’t gotten on board.
 As you might expect from the name, eCommerce sites are all about transactions.
-This means that users will be on guard, protecting their details and payment information.
+This means users will be on guard, protecting their details and payment information.

-Using HTTPS lets users know that their information is secure, meaning they’ll be more likely to make a purchase.
+Using HTTPS lets users know their information is secure, meaning they’ll be more likely to purchase.
 It also directly helps to boost your SEO efforts, as search engines like Google use HTTPS as a ranking signal.

 03. Make mobile your priority

-Again, this might seem obvious in 2021, but there are many businesses out there – including your competitors – who make this easy mistake.
+Again, this might seem obvious in 2021, but many businesses, including your competitors, make this easy mistake.
 And, considering how many online purchases are made via mobile, this is one area you don’t want to neglect.

-Most digital marketing agencies and web developers will take a mobile-first approach, but if you choose to set up an online store yourself, make sure you focus on responsive mobile design, navigation – and most importantly, the checkout.
+Most digital marketing agencies and web developers will take a mobile-first approach, but if you choose to set up an online store yourself, focus on responsive mobile design, navigation – and, most importantly, the checkout.

 04. Simplify your site architecture

-If you want your products to be easily searchable, you need to design your pages as logically as possible.
+If you want your products to be easily searchable, design your pages as logically as possible.

-The perfect site architecture is debated by SEO experts and web designers.
-Although the popular ‘3 Clicks Rule’ – that is, that information shouldn’t be more than three clicks away, or else you risk your users abandoning the site – has been disproven, the principle behind it is solid.
+SEO experts and web designers debate the perfect site architecture.
+Although the famous ‘3 Clicks Rule’ – that is, that information shouldn’t be more than three clicks away, or else you risk your users abandoning the site – has been disproven, the principle behind it is solid.

 In general, you’ll want a relatively flat architecture starting with your home page, category pages, sub-category pages, and product pages.
 Of course, this will ultimately depend on your industry and the variety of products you sell.

-Breadcrumbs can be a useful way to navigate the different levels of your store.
+Breadcrumbs can be a helpful way to navigate the different levels of your store.
 Below is an example from eBay, Australia’s most popular eCommerce site:

-This allows users to see where the’ve come from – and, more importantly, find their way back if this product isn’t exactly what they’re looking for.
+This allows users to see where they’ve come from – and, more importantly, find their way back if this product isn’t exactly what they’re looking for.